 Make Absolutely Sure That They Catch Some Fish

 Try your hardest not to quit before fish are caught.
 Catching one or more on the very first experience is so important.
 Without any catches, you may be asked repeatably about what is trying to be accomplished.
 Selecting the right water for fish is one thing.
 Selecting a lure or bait for them is another one altogether.
-You can usually get some bites if your put a worm on a small hook and cast near the bank or near sunken trees.
-Bluegill of all sizes are always a welcome addition.
+You can usually get some bites if you put a worm on a small hook and cast near the bank or near sunken trees.
+Bluegill of all sizes is always a welcome addition.
 A rainbow trout or a yellow perch can be extremely exciting too and they bite worms.

 Every single fish in the water will be a monster to someone who has never done it before.
 It will be even better if you get a big fish instead of a small one.
-This is unlikely but on occasions, it does happen.
+This is unlikely but on occasion, it does happen.
 Making sure you actually land fish is very important.
-As a parent who is trying to set the example for younger anglers, it helps if you catch more than one too.
-Catching a whole lot of baby bluegill and putting them in a five gallon bucket is always more fun than one or two bigger ones that will be released or harvested soon.
+As a parent who is trying to set an example for younger anglers, it helps if you catch more than one too.
+Catching a whole lot of baby bluegill and putting them in a five-gallon bucket is always more fun than one or two bigger ones that will be released or harvested soon.
 Try your hardest to catch the fish first.

 Conclusion – You Are A Big Part Of Your Kids Having Fun